Copper-Head/revacom-time-tracking/README.md

 - `docker` version 17.06+
 - `docker-compose` version 0.15+
 - some familiarity with these tools
-- `/srv/data` folder on your docker host
+- `/srv/data` folder on your docker host, where the scraped data will be stored
+- `/srv/secrets` folder on your host, where the credentials to TT need to be placed

 ### Deployment
 For the first time, deploy with this command: